What is Buta no Shogayaki?

 Although the Japanese have an early history of consuming wild meats, the establishment of Buddhism among the ruling class led to the shunning of meat, along with periodic bans on meat consumption for over 1000 years.
 It's only been in the past 150 years that meat consumption has been widely accepted in Japan, and pork has been a relatively affordable favorite.

-I like to use a boneless shoulder roast for my ginger pork, but leg or sirloin will work as well.
+I like to used thin slices of boneless shoulder roast for this ginger pork recipe, but leg or sirloin will work as well.
+I've also been known to make shogayaki with pork chops.
 The key is to use a cut with a bit of fat on it.
 Usually, these cuts also tend to have some tough connective tissue, but because ginger has the magical ability to tenderize meat, you can enjoy all the flavor these tougher cuts have without giving your jaws a workout.
-If you know the right tricks, these cuts of meat are not only flavorful; they’re also a lot cheaper than the more tender cuts of pork like the loin.
+If you know the right tricks, these cuts of meat are not only flavorful; they're also a lot cheaper than the more tender cuts of pork like the loin.

 If you decide to make this Shogayaki using a very tender cut like the tenderloin, you'll want to eliminate the marination time; otherwise the tenderizing enzymes in the ginger can make the meat too soft.